-I Went on a Stakeout With a Private Investigator and Learned About Boredom
+I Went on a Stakeout with a Private Investigator and Learned About Boredom

-Dave is a Melbourne P.I. with Lyonswood Investigations and I found him on his third day outside a St Kilda apartment.
-He’d been watching the place on 14-hour shifts from his hatchback, which made me quickly realise that a lot of P.I. mythology, is in fact, mythical.
-I sat in with Dave for a few hours and he ran me through his processes, his musical preferences, and what he does for toilet breaks.
+Dave is a Melbourne PI with Lyonswood Investigations, and I met him during his third day outside a St. Kilda apartment.
+He’d been watching the place on 14-hour shifts from his hatchback, which made me quickly realize that a lot of PI mythology is, in fact, mythical.
+I sat in with Dave for a few hours, and he ran me through his processes, his musical preferences, and what he does for toilet breaks.

 Videos by VICE